 …[The chambermaid] had seen the flags…and with commendable, if somewhat overzealous patriotism, reported me as a suspect spy.”

-A phone call to the studio cleared Peter of any espionage charges, but that’s how good the art skills of Peter Cushing were!
+A phone call to the studio cleared Peter of any espionage charges, but the story underscores just what a skilled artist Peter Cushing was.

 Designing for Royalty

-Later in his career, after Peter and his wife Helen were married, Peter would use his artistic talents to make Helen gifts when there wasn’t enough money in the bank to buy them.
+Later in his career, after Peter and his wife Helen were married, Peter used his artistic talents to make Helen gifts when he didn’t have enough money to buy them.
 One year he made Helen a pair of beautiful earrings, and another year he painted a scarf for her.
-The scarf was so gorgeous, when Helen wore it out one evening, it caught the eye of a local scarf manufacturer, who promptly hired Peter to design scarves for his company!
+The scarf was so gorgeous, when Helen wore it out one evening, it caught the eye of a local scarf manufacturer, who promptly hired Peter to design scarves for his company.

-Later, Peter would be commissioned to design “Sammy” scarves for the English department store, Marks and Spencer.
-Queen Elizabeth herself was even known to wear a scarf designed by Peter Cushing in his pre-stardom days!
+Later, Peter was commissioned to design “Sammy” scarves for the English department store, Marks and Spencer.
+Queen Elizabeth herself was known to wear a scarf designed by Peter Cushing in his pre-stardom days!